-The Group adopts, as a reference model for its own corporate governance, the principles outlined in the Code of Conduct promoted by Borsa Italiana S.p.A. and complies with it.
+The Group adopts, as a reference model for its own corporate governance, the principles outlined in the new Code of Corporate Governance promoted by Borsa Italiana S.p.A. and complies with it.

-As indicated in the Financial Report for year 2020, available on www.gruppomol.it website in the "Investor Relations" section, where additional information can be found, the Issuer adopts a traditional model of administration and control:
+As indicated in the Financial Report for year 2021, available on www.gruppomol.it website in the "Investor Relations" section, where additional information can be found, the Issuer adopts a traditional model of administration and control: